Rx Medicines

 How VHCF is helping

-VHCF is committed to addressing this crisis and has helped connect patients with hundreds of millions of dollars in free medications.
+VHCF is committed to addressing this crisis and has helped connect patients with more than $9 billion in free medications.

-- RxRelief Virginia supports medication assistance caseworkers in economically disadvantaged areas who help chronically ill patients receive free medications.
-Using TPC, RxRelief Virginia caseworkers connected nearly 20,000 uninsured Virginians with $71.8 million in free medicines last year alone.
+• RxRelief Virginia supports medication assistance caseworkers in economically disadvantaged areas who help chronically ill patients receive free medications.
+Using TPCRxRelief Virginia in GY22 caseworkers connected 10,666 uninsured Virginians from more than 80 localities with $105 million in free or low cost medicines and supplies — using just $1.6 million in state funds.
+Click here to learn more about RxRelief Virginia.

 Many VHCF grantees utilize VHCF’s The Pharmacy Connection to help their clients receive urgently needed medications for chronic illnesses.
 For their patients, the medications mean the difference between health and illness and, sometimes, life and death.